Idan-Brauner/Restaurant-Management--C-Practice/README.md

-A computerized restaurant management system with linked lists.
+A computerized restaurant management system using Linked lists with Files interaction.
 The restaurant has two components: a kitchen that creates dishes and a dining room.
 You will see the options you can do in the restaurant when you will run the code.